How to Eat More Vegetables and Fruits with Meal Prep

 We like to add greens to salads and smoothies.
 Having them washed and ready makes life so much easier mid-week.

-- Kale – 1 week or more, see my tutorial for prepping kale and other greens
+- Kale – 1 week or more, see my tutorial for how to wash kale

 - Lettuce – up to 5 days